isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (4) Within this portfolio of properties are older, heritage bungalows, and this includes the Black and Whites.

-(5) Some Black and Whites are also gazetted as Conservation properties under the Planning Act, and consequently, carry the obligations which are imposed on Conservation Properties.&nbsp; There are other properties which are accorded “protected” status, whilst they are evaluated for conservation.
+(5) Some Black and Whites are also gazetted as conservation properties under the Planning Act, and consequently, carry the obligations which are imposed on conservation properties.&nbsp; There are other properties which are accorded “protected” status, whilst they are evaluated for conservation.

-(6) No. 26 and 31 Ridout Road were designated on 29 November 1991 as Conservation Properties (and they were subsequently gazetted in 1992), as they are two rare and intact remaining historic bungalows built in the early 1900s, whose outstanding architectural quality represents the culture and lifestyle of a period in Singapore’s history.
+(6) 26 and 31 Ridout Road were designated on 29 November 1991 as conservation properties (and they were subsequently gazetted in 1992), as they are two rare and intact remaining historic bungalows built in the early 1900s, whose outstanding architectural quality represents the culture and lifestyle of a period in Singapore’s history.

 *URA’s requirements of conservation and protection*